wadmiraal/wadmiraal.net/src/_posts/2014-07-14-how-git-hooks-made-me-a-better-and-more-lovable-developer.markdown

     fi

 Commit-msg cannot prevent a commit, but can warn the user that's something's wrong.
 Which is what I do here.

+### Gotta Catch'em All !

+What about you ?
+Any Git hooks you use ?